rasel-mahmud-dev/realtime-chatting-app-2023/readme.md

 - user can see who are in currently online (activity status).
 - user active status update when he/she leave site or login /logout
 - user can create private room to send message one to one. like facebook chat.
+- realtime multiple image upload with text message.
-- use can see their previous chat message.
+- use can see their previous chat messages.

 ### Database
-- MySQL
+- MySQL(Prisma ORM)

 ### Model